lixmal/keepass4web/README.md

 - libnet-ldap-perl
 - libfile-type-perl

-Reaminaing modules need to be installed from CPAN: `Rest::Client`, `Crypt::Mode::CBC`, `Crypt::Cipher::AES`.
+Remaining modules need to be installed from CPAN: `Rest::Client`, `Crypt::Mode::CBC`, `Crypt::Cipher::AES`.
 Alternatively you can get all modules in the most recent version from CPAN, although this will take quite some time to install.

-For building the JavaScript part you will also need npm (version 3+ recommendend, else your node_modules directory will explode!) and therefore `Node.js`
+For building the JavaScript part you will also need npm (version 3+ recommended, else your node_modules directory will explode!) and therefore `Node.js`

 ## INSTALL